RedStoutheart/redstoutheart.github.io/_notes/Public/Python 101.md

         print("I don't understand that")
 ```

-`` While True:`` means as long as the condition  of loop is true and works as intended it will continue to run itself
+`` While True:`` means as long as the condition  of loop is true and works as intended it will continue to run itself.